br3w0r/goitopdf-gui/README.md

 ### On windows

-The easiest way is to install [TDM-GCC](https://jmeubank.github.io/tdm-gcc/download/) and then run the following commands (make shure that you have git installed):
+The easiest way is to install [TDM-GCC](https://jmeubank.github.io/tdm-gcc/download/) and then run the following commands (make sure that you have git installed):

 ```powershell
 > git clone https://github.com/br3w0r/goitopdf-gui.git